vgisclabs/kdeltachat/README.md

 ## Kirigami

-Build Kirigami with `kdesrc-build kirigami`.

-Alternatively, if you are not using `kdesrc-build`, install system package for Kirigami, such as `kirigami2-dev` on Debian or Ubuntu, `kirigami2` on Arch Linux or `kirigami2-devel` on OpenSUSE.
+Install system package for Kirigami, such as `kirigami2-dev` on Debian or Ubuntu, `kirigami2` on Arch Linux or `kirigami2-devel` on OpenSUSE.

 # Building